 Uncovering social service fraud saves millions, reinforces public trust

 To assist in program integrity efforts in the CalWORKs Stage 1 Child Care Program, LA County turned to SAS® Analytics solutions to identify potential fraud, enhance investigations and prevent improper payments.
-By doing so, they've helped the most vulnerable members of the community while protecting millions in taxpayer dollars.
+A data mining pilot project revealed an 85 percent accuracy rate in detecting collusive fraud rings, with estimates of cost avoidance totaling $6.8 million.
+Convinced by the results, the county decided to move forward with implementing the Data Mining Solution (DMS) Application for the CalWORKs Stage 1 Child Care Program on May 2011.
+By proactively battling fraud, DPSS is helping the most vulnerable members of the community while protecting millions in taxpayer dollars.

 The system analyzes social networks to determine if individuals are likely to commit fraud.
 It also helps identify collusive fraud rings companion cases.